The Pennsylvania Landlord Tenant Law: An Overview

 - The landlord must return the security deposit to the tenant within 30 days after the tenant moves out unless there are damages that need to be deducted.

 - If the landlord does not return the security deposit within 30 days, the tenant can sue the landlord in small claims court.

 What is the maximum amount I can collect as a security deposit?

 Landlords may not require a sum in excess of 2 months’ rent for a security deposit during the first year.
-During the second and subsequent years of the lease, or during any renewal of the original lease, the security deposit may not exceed 1 month’s rent under the Pennsylvania Landlord Tenant Law.
+During the second and subsequent years of the lease, or during any renewal of the original lease, the security deposit may not exceed 1 month’s rent under the PA security deposit law.
 Additionally, if a tenant has been in possession of the leased premises for a period of 5 years or greater, any increase or increases in rent shall not require a concomitant increase in any security deposit.